Olamiwale/Briitzcar/README.md

 Steps

-1. File structure set up
+1. File structure set up.
+The backend is build using Node.js, and Express.js

 services/
 ├── frontend/